katekeiroz-dev/evergreenForest-tailwind/README.md

 #### ✴️ ABOUT THE PROJECT <br>
 This is a personal project, where I created a landing page related to a tourism business.
 Also created with responsiveness for smaller screens like mobile.
+There is also a functionality that checks the current weather ,and according to the temperature it display sunny video or raining one.

 #### 🎯 PROJECT MAIN GOAL  <br>